Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Introduction

-Implementation of network slicing over 5G communication system arises many technical challenges, which are expected to be solved.
-There are also some business and economic issues (e.g. total cost, revenue, etc.) that need for significant optimization and re-designing in order to cope with new network architecture.
-On the other hand, the demand for broadband multimedia services has been increasing explosively, with this ongoing trend, the revenue of mobile network operators will soon be exceeded by Capital Expenditure (CAPEX) and Operating Expenditure (OPEX) required to operate the infrastructure.
-Therefore, total cost, expected revenue, and resource allocation in the context of network slicing are seemed to be very interesting research topics, which need for further discovery.
+The implementation of network slicing in 5G communication systems introduces numerous technical challenges that must be addressed.
+In addition, several business and economic issues (such as total cost and revenue) require significant optimization and redesign to align with the new network architecture.
+Meanwhile, the demand for broadband multimedia services has been increasing rapidly.
+If this trend continues, the revenue of mobile network operators may soon be surpassed by the capital expenditure (CAPEX) and operating expenditure (OPEX) required to maintain and operate the network infrastructure.
+Therefore, total cost, expected revenue, and resource allocation in the context of network slicing represent important research topics that warrant further investigation.

-In this paper, we provide a comprehensive discussion on concept and system architecture of network slicing with particular focus on its business aspect and profit modeling.
-We throughly discuss two different dimensions of profit modeling i.e. own-slice implementation and resource leasing for outsourced slices.
-We further address challenges and open research directions in order to add new contributions and provide realistic solutions to existing problems in the field of network slicing implementation of 5G system.
-The reminder of this paper is structured as of following: Sec.
-II reviews state-of-the art in the field of network slicing.
-In Sec.
-III, we discuss concept and system architecture of network slicing for 5G mobile communication system.
-Sec.
-IV presents business aspect and two dimensions of profit modeling.
-Following that, we provide future research directions in Sec.
-V. Finally, a summary of this work is given in Sec.
-VI.
+In this paper, we provide a comprehensive discussion of the concept and system architecture of network slicing, with particular emphasis on its business aspects and profit modeling.
+Specifically, we examine two dimensions of profit modeling, namely \textit{Own-Slice Implementation} and \textit{Resource Leasing for Outsourced Slices}.
+Furthermore, we discuss the associated challenges and open research directions in order to provide new insights and encourage realistic solutions to existing problems in the implementation of 5G slicing.

+The rest of this paper is organized as follows.
+Section II reviews the state of the art related to network slicing.
+Section III discusses the concept and system architecture of network slicing for 5G.
+Section IV presents the business aspects and the two dimensions of profit modeling.
+Section V outlines future research directions.
+Finally, Section VI concludes the paper and summarizes the main findings.